Welcome to the 2027 Egypt Solar Eclipse Retreat!

-Juliet Carrillo and Sarah Nisse invite you to discover the deeply sacred, magical land of Egypt.
-During this twelve day, eleven night retreat, you'll be held in the divine majesty of the Egyptian Gods, their Cosmic Initiations, and their Ancient Mystery Schools.
+Victoria More and Sarah Nisse invite you to discover the deeply sacred, magical land of Egypt.
+During this thirteen day, twelve night retreat, you'll be held in the divine majesty of the Egyptian Gods, their Cosmic Initiations, and their Ancient Mystery Schools.

 We truly hope that you can join us on this mystical adventure.
 We have designed this trip with YOU in mind, meaning that not only is there ample time to explore numerous ancient temple locations along the Nile; but also plenty of information downloads, channeled trainings, and time for shopping, ceremony, etc!
 Please read down to see a day-by-day snapshot of our journey.
 To register, please click here.